History of Marcus Freeman in Timeline

 In 2022, Marcus Freeman became a Catholic.

-Marcus Freeman opened the 2022 season with losses to No. 2 Ohio State and Marshall, becoming the first head coach in Notre Dame history to start his career with three losses.
+In the 2022 season, Marcus Freeman opened as head coach with losses to No. 2 Ohio State and Marshall, becoming the first head coach in Notre Dame history to start his career with three losses.

-Originally Notre Dame was set to play the 2nd-seeded Georgia Bulldogs in the Sugar Bowl on January 1, 2025, but due to the 2025 New Orleans truck attack that happened near the Caesars Superdome the game was rescheduled to the following day.
+On January 1, 2025, the Irish were originally set to play the 2nd-seeded Georgia Bulldogs in the Sugar Bowl, but due to the 2025 New Orleans truck attack the game was rescheduled to the following day.